Duck Hunt: Legacy

 Duck Hunts nameless non-playable hunting dog has been referred to in media as the "Duck Hunt Dog" or the "Laughing Dog", notorious for smugly laughing at the player for missing ducks.
 The dog is on GamesRadars list of "the 12 most annoying sidekicks ever", GameDailys list of characters "we wish we could kill but can't", GameSpys "top 10 dogs in gaming", and MTV's award for the greatest video game canine.
 The dog makes a cameo appearance in the NES Zapper game Barker Bill's Trick Shooting, where he can be shot.

 In Wii Play (2006) and its sequel Wii Play: Motion (2011), some elements from Duck Hunt and Hogan's Alley are in the mini-games "Shooting Range" and "Trigger Twist", in which some of the various targets are ducks and cans.

 The dog and a duck, collectively referred to as "Duck Hunt", appear as playable characters in Super Smash Bros. for Nintendo 3DS and Wii U. Masahiro Sakurai, the creator and director of the Super Smash Bros. series, said that Duck Hunts commercial success as "the most-sold shooting game in the world" was one of the primary reasons for its inclusion.
 In the games, the Duck Hunt team utilizes multiple attacks inspired by the light gun, including throwing clay pigeons, kicking an explosive version of the can from Hogan's Alley, summoning the cast of Wild Gunman to fire at opponents with their guns, or comically dodging shots fired at opponents from the Zapper.
 The games feature an unlockable Duck Hunt-themed stage.
 Both the Duck Hunt team and stage return in Super Smash Bros.
 Ultimate, and the team is featured in the June 2019 trailer announcing Banjo & Kazooie as downloadable content.

 In the 2015 film Pixels, the dog cameos as an achievement trophy sent to the protagonists by the aliens following their victory over the enemies of Centipede in London.
 He is adopted by an elderly woman whose apartment was infiltrated by one of the titular enemies.

 The premise for the psychological horror VR game Duck Season by Stress Level Zero is inspired by Duck Hunt.

 A fan game, Duck Hunt GB, was released for the PC in 2024 that uses Game Boy-style graphics.
 The same developer is currently developing a new game with 3D graphics, titled Tiny Duck Hunt 3D.

+Virtual reality adaptations

+In the 2020s, virtual reality adaptations inspired by Duck Hunt have emerged.
+Virtual Duck Hunt, developed by Bifimmersive Games, was released for the Meta Quest platform.
+The game adapts the original shooting mechanics to virtual reality, introducing new environments and gameplay variations while retaining the core concept of targeting moving objects with a light gun-style system.